Block A in FIGURE EX7.4 is sliding down the incline. The rope is ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Block A in FIGURE EX7.4 is sliding down the incline.
 The rope is massless, and the massless pulley turns on frictionless bearings, but the surface is not frictionless.
-The rope and the pulley are among the interacting objects, but you'll have to decide if they're part of the system. (a) Draw an interaction diagram
+The rope and the pulley are among the interacting objects, but you'll have to decide if they're part of the system. (c) Draw a free-body diagram for each object in the system.
+Use dashed lines to connect members of an action/reaction pair.

 Was this helpful?